 Some advantages of training using distributed data

-Training an AI or ML model on decentralised data comes with several important advantages.
+Training an AI or ML model on decentralized data comes with several important advantages.

-As it is not kept in one central place, decentralised data is simpler to obtain than centralised data.
+As it is not kept in one central place, decentralized data is simpler to obtain than centralized data.
 When training data is dispersed over many sites, this may be very useful.

-Second, there are less opportunities for security breaches with decentralised data, making it safer than centralised data.
+Second, there are less opportunities for security breaches with decentralized data, making it safer than centralized data.

-Third,decentralised data is more reliable than centralised data because it does not face the same risks of data loss.
+Third, decentralized data is more reliable than centralized data because it does not face the same risks of data loss.

-Fourth, since it is simple to replicate over a network of computers, decentralised data is more scalable than centralised data.
+Fourth, since it is simple to replicate over a network of computers, decentralized data is more scalable than centralized data.

-Fifth, decentralised data is more adaptable to new AI/ML models than centralised data.
+Fifth, decentralized data is more adaptable to new AI/ML models than centralized data.